sarnesh444/FastAPI/README.md

 ### Source code
 Find the source code [here](https://github.com/sarnesh444/FastAPI/blob/master/fastapiapp.py)

+#### This API takes in the number of years of experience as a query parameter and returns the predicted salary as output.

 ##### I always thought writing APIs was a tough business but with FastAPI writing simple APIs was never this easy.

 ### Use Case